hltcoe/vaporengine/README.md

 Requirements
 ------------

-* An audio corpora that has been run through the ZRL pipeline
+* An audio corpora that has been run through Aren Jansen's Zero Resource pipeline
 * A MongoDB server running MongoDB v2.0.2 or higher
 * Python 2.7
 * The Python packages listed in 'requirements.txt', which can be installed